Sourcing for Ingredients

 The Curing Process

 After at least a day of processing (and filling the house with the scent of fresh, warm soap and other fabulous fragrances), we hand cut each molded block or log into individual bars.
 Because of this manual process, you’ll notice not all our soaps are the exact same weight or size.
 In fact, no bars are exactly the same!
 Most of our soaps will then sit patiently on our curing racks for 4-8 weeks, allowing the excess water moisture to evaporate and the bars to harden.
 Patience is essential as bars sold before their time are softer and have a shorter life expectancy in the soap dish.
+Our bars last extra long due to the combination of oils we use and the extra time spent in the curing rack.

 Finished bars are then given the final official seal of approval and are lovingly wrapped up and ready to share!